 - Many people with disabilities are not able to sit up straight because of imbalance.
 Horses are able to tolerate this and alter their gait to balance the participant.

 - Facing day-to-day life with a disability is difficult for anyone.
-Having an opportunity to look forward to something that is fun and recreational, while at the same time unwittingly therapeutic, is a very good thing.
+Having an opportunity to look forward to something which is fun and recreational, while at the same time beneficial, is a very good thing.